MessageContext Best Practices

 | 10 Items dictionary reads | ~35ms |

-For middleware accessing 5-10 properties per message, direct properties save ~30ms of CPU time per second at 100K msg/s throughput.
+For middleware accessing 5-10 properties per message, caching feature references saves significant CPU at high throughput.

 Summary